-Washington County Agricultural and Mechanical Association, Lisa McNish, Election Director in Charge
+Washington County Agricultural and Mechanical Association, Lisa McNish, Secretary

 No one is denied access to the premises due to race, color, national origin, sex, age or disability.

 ATTENTION

 All golf carts, bikes, atv's, recreational or similar motorized vehicles are prohibited on the fairgrounds without the written & expressed permission from the Washington County Fair Board.